Mount Dennis: Crime

-According to Division 12 TPS crime statistics], 18 shootings and 4 murders took place in 2020 year-to-date, and hundreds of assault and dozens of break-and-enter charges as well, underlying the area's youth crime problem.
+According to Division 12 TPS crime statistics, 18 shootings and 4 murders took place in 2020 year-to-date, and hundreds of assault and dozens of break-and-enter charges as well, underlying the area's youth crime problem.
+The neighborhood's violent crime rate has not abated in recent years, with shootings and stabbings reported in August 2024, March 2025 and April 2025.
+Most recently, the shooting and killing of a 15-year-old boy was reported in June 2025.

 The area is frequented by gangs like the Eglinton West Crips, Five Point Generalz, Dixon Bloods, Jamaican posse, Shower Posse, Organized crime in Nigeria like the Black Axe Crime Ring, Trethewey Gangstas, Scarlett Blocc and Baghdad Crew.